When Large Vision-Language Models Meet Person Re-Identification: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-We compare our method with the state-of-the-art methods on three widely used person ReID benchmarks in Tab.~\ref{tab:compare_SOTA}.
-Methods based on CNNs achieve solid performance by designing elaborate modules for person ReID.
-TransReID~\cite{he2021transreid}, on the other hand, explores the potential of Transformers~\cite{vaswani2017attention,dosovitskiy2020image} in ReID, establishing itself as a strong baseline with superior capability.
-As shown in Tab.~\ref{tab:compare_SOTA}, ViT-based methods achieve consistent performance across different datasets due to the effectiveness of pre-training and Transformer architecture.
-Our LVLM-ReID adopts LVLM as the backbone, leveraging the advantages of Transformer and capabilities of large language models.
-Rather than designing elaborate modules for interactions between image pairs~\cite{zhu2022dual}, or leveraging part-level features~\cite{zhu2023aaformer} or pose semantics~\cite{wang2022pose} based on ViT, we introduce LVLM's advanced understanding and generative processes into the ReID framework.
-Our method achieves consistently better results across the three datasets.

-More concretely, on the DukeMTMC-reID dataset, which is known for occlusions and variations in appearance, LVLM-ReID achieves an mAP of 82.8\% and a Rank-1 accuracy of 92.2\%, surpassing previous advanced methods, such as PFD~\cite{wang2022pose} (mAP: 82.2\%, Rank-1: 90.6\%) and CLIP-ReID~\cite{li2023clip} (mAP: 82.5\%, Rank-1: 90.0\%).
-The results indicate that LVLM-ReID is effective in handling the challenging variations from varying cameras and complex environmental conditions.
-On the CUHK03 dataset, LVLM-ReID achieves an mAP of 82.3\% and a Rank-1 accuracy of 84.6\%, significantly outperforming other methods like CLIP-ReID~\cite{li2023clip} (mAP: 80.3\%, Rank-1: 81.6\%).
-LVLM-ReID also achieves competitive results on the Market-1501 dataset.
-The strong performance of LVLM-ReID across datasets demonstrates its capability of leveraging LVLM.
-Note that CLIP-ReID~\cite{li2023clip} leverages a VLM pre-trained through contrastive learning on large-scale image-text pairs, and it discards the text encoder during inference.
-Differently, our proposed LVLM-ReID integrates LVLM into ReID training and inference stages in a novel paradigm, moving beyond traditional model designs.
-The comparison results demonstrate its effectiveness in advancing person ReID performance.
+As shown in Tab.~\ref{tab:compare_SOTA}, methods based on CNNs achieve solid performance by designing elaborate modules for person ReID, while TransReID~\cite{he2021transreid} explores the potential of Transformer~\cite{vaswani2017attention,dosovitskiy2020image} in ReID, establishing itself as a strong baseline with superior capability.
+Rather than designing elaborate modules for interactions between image pairs~\cite{zhu2022dual}, or leveraging part-level features~\cite{zhu2023aaformer,li2021diverse} based on ViT, we introduce LVLM's advanced understanding and generative processes into the ReID framework.
+On the DukeMTMC-reID dataset, which is known for variations in appearance, LVLM-ReID achieves an mAP of 82.8\% and a Rank-1 accuracy of 92.2\%, surpassing previous advanced methods.
+On the CUHK03 dataset, LVLM-ReID also significantly outperforms the advanced method CLIP-ReID~\cite{li2023clip}.
+LVLM-ReID achieves competitive results on the Market-1501 dataset and also performs well on the challenging Occluded-Duke dataset, showing its robustness and generalization ability in occlusion scenarios.
+Note that CLIP-ReID~\cite{li2023clip} leverages a VLM pre-trained on large-scale image-text pairs, and it discards the text encoder during inference.
+Differently, LVLM-ReID integrates LVLM into ReID training and inference stages in a novel paradigm.
+The strong performance of LVLM-ReID across datasets demonstrates its capability as a powerful LVLM-based baseline.